devonpveller/Resume-Markdown-PDF/resume.lol/source/resume.md

 ## Achievements

-- Delivered 300+ products for Y12, Amazon, and Boeing
+- Delivered 300+ products for Y12, Amazon, Boeing and more
 - Published applications on Apple Store, most recently VAPPE
 - 14 years of professional game development experience